coderedcorp/coderedcms/docs/how_to/convert_image_model.rst

 Step 4: Migrate your models and database schema by hand
 -------------------------------------------------------

-At this point the database tables of existing coderedcms models have FK pointing to ``wagtailimages.Image``, however Django thinks they are pointing to the new custom image table, hence creating FOREIGN KEY constraint problems.
+At this point the database tables of existing wagtailcrx models have FK pointing to ``wagtailimages.Image``, however Django thinks they are pointing to the new custom image table, hence creating FOREIGN KEY constraint problems.